TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-provisioningfailure-guestos.md

 - Is the agent able to send or receive heart beats from the fabric?
 - Is there any other error or warning related to the agent or OS?<br>

-You can monitor the deployment of [Windows Agent](https://aka.ms/vmagentrollout) to determine current versions and their availabiity in the regions.<br>
+You can monitor the deployment of [Windows Agent](https://aka.ms/vmagentrollout) to determine current versions and their availability in the regions.<br>

 You can also examine the contents of the `WaAppAgent.log` file for `WARN` and `ERROR` messages according to their timestamps.<br>